IPO vs ICO: what’s the difference?

 2. Tokens versus shares

-Once an initial coin offering is complete, investors in a crypto start-up will normally be awarded with tokens.
+Once an initial coin offering is complete, investors in a crypto start-up will normally be awarded tokens.
 These tokens can have a multitude of purposes.
 In some cases, they will entitle the holder to access a service on a subscription basis, while in others, they serve as a purely speculative asset – meaning that the investor will seek to hold on to the token until it rises in value.

 3. The target market